vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 All this looks pretty grim, and no doubt India has had its share of carnage and distress caused by never ending wars between states and various communities, but the picture should not be made more gruesome than necessary.
 There were rules that regulated warfare and that limited its destructive potential.

-The Arthaśāstra lays down that, ‘when attacking the enemy in the open bat tlefield or when storming a fort, care should be taken to see that the following categories of persons are not attacked: (1) patita, those who have fallen down, (2) parāṅmukha, those who have turned their back on the fight, (3) abhipanna, those who surrender, (4) muktakeśa, those whose hair are loose (as a mark of submission), (5) muktaśastra, those who have abandoned their weapons, (6) bhayavir¯upa, those whose appearance is changed through fear, and (7) ayu dhyamāna, those who are taking no part in the fight.’
+The Arthaśāstra lays down that, ‘when attacking the enemy in the open bat tlefield or when storming a fort, care should be taken to see that the following categories of persons are not attacked: (1) patita, those who have fallen down, (2) parāṅmukha, those who have turned their back on the fight, (3) abhipanna, those who surrender, (4) muktakeśa, those whose hair are loose (as a mark of submission), (5) muktaśastra, those who have abandoned their weapons, (6) bhayavirūpa, those whose appearance is changed through fear, and (7) ayu dhyamāna, those who are taking no part in the fight.’
 9 These restrictions agree with the view expressed in the Moks.adharmaparvan which ordains that,

 A king should not hurt (him. syād) children or elderly people, nor him who is ex hausted, who is frightened, who has lost his weapons, who cries, who flees, who is without means, inactive, ill or begs for mercy.
 10

 These rules sound particularly humane and in some respects even seem to anticipate the Geneva Convention, though one may be sceptical about their implementation in actual battle as one may be of the Geneva Convention today.
 Even without a statistical investigation one senses that the avowed chivalry was renounced, more often than not, also in the Mahābhārata itself.

-The reports of Megasthenes and Ibn Bat.t.¯ut.a
+The reports of Megasthenes and Ibn Bat.t.ūt.a

 However, unexpected though it may seem, this ‘civilized’, or one should rather say ‘ritualized’ form of warfare is confirmed by a foreign observer who lived in India in about the same period in which the Arthaśāstra was beginning to take form and Aśoka reported his conquests, namely by the Greek Megas thenes, ambassador of Seleucus to the court of Candragupta Maurya, Aśoka’s grandfather.
 As is well known, Megasthenes’ own book on India is lost, but much of it is preserved in Arrian’s Indika which has the following to say on the issue.